robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 To finish the task:

 1.)
 You will write a detailed AI prompt for an image generator like Midjourney to capture the essense of the essay.
 You will add this inside a separate the <midjourney> tag.

-Please write your essay inside <essay> tags keeping in mind that the goal is to capture Bourdain's style rather than adhering to a strict word count.
+2.)
+Please write your essay inside <essay> tags keeping in mind that the goal is to capture Bourdain's style.